andrei021/100-days-of-code/r1-log.md

 • Did the last challenge again in order to get a better understanding of the concepts.

 ### Day 33
-• Recaped all the things that I've learned.
+• Recaped all the things that I've learned;

+• Started section 8 (Arrays, Java inbuilt Lists, Autoboxing and Unboxing);

+• Took a lesson about Arrays.